jetstream-cloud/js2docs/docs/general/k8svolumes.md

 1. On the Control Plane, create the StorageClass, PersistentVolume, PersistentVolumeClaim, and Pod with the `kubectl create` command.

-2. Check if your pod is running and which worker node it is running on. kubectl get pods -o wide
+2. Check if your pod is running and which worker node it is running on:

+        kubectl get pods -o wide

    The `-o wide` above list the node the pod is running on.

 3. Log into the worker node and verify that `/var/output/trial_run.txt` exists and is populated.